sethgis/Wind-Erosion-Modelling/source/Introduction/faq.rst

 	* Soil Roughness Factor (SR)
 	* Erodible Fraction Factor (EF)
  	* Soil Crust Factor (SC)
-The above factors also forms part of the products visualised in LaSWE system
+The above factors are the products visualised in LaSWE system

 Get in touch with the team
 --------------------------